Buhbooh/madden-trainer-releases/README.md

 ## How do injuries affect progression?

 Players with significant injuries will be more likely to miss workouts and practices, thus causing them to degrade a little bit until they can start working out and practicing again.
 The longer they will be out due to injury, the more likely they will miss workouts and/or practice.
+Age is also a factor in the likelyhood of players downgrading.
+Younger players are more likely to lose football attributes when missing practices, while older players are more likely to lose physical attrubutes when they miss workouts.

 ## How do the development traits factor in?